russross/blackfriday/README.md

      syntax, so `-# Part {#part1}` is a valid part header.

 *   **Math support**, use `$$` as the delimiter.
-If the math is part of a paragraph it will be displayed inline, if the entire paragraph consists out of math it considered display math.
+If the math is part of a paragraph it will be displayed in line, if the entire paragraph consists out of math it considered display math.
 No attempt is made to parse what is between the `$$`.

 *   **Callouts**, in codeblocks you can use `<number>` to create a callout, later you can